Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 - Avoiding discrimination.

-Failure to uphold your express terms could lead to breach of contract claims that land you in an employment tribunal, so it's vitally important to get right.
+Failure to uphold your express terms could lead to breach of contract claims that land you in an employment tribunal, so it is vitally important to get right.

 Implied terms

-A breach of implied terms of an employment contract, on the other hand, relates to breaking other obligations that weren’t explicitly set out in the contract.
+A breach of implied terms of an employment contract, on the other hand, relates to breaking other obligations that were not expressly set out in the contract.

-For example, while there’s no wording referring to the theft of office equipment, the implied agreement is employees shouldn’t steal from you.
+For example, whilst there’s no wording referring to the theft of office equipment, the implied agreement is employees shouldn’t steal from you.

 There are also implied terms of mutual trust and confidence.
 Meaning, both parties can't act in a way that could 'destroy or seriously damage' the relationship of mutual trust and confidence they have in each other.